idia-astro/jedi-madagaska/README.md

 ## First step
- You have received your username and password for the IDIA cloud system.
-You are welcome to change you password by ssh'ing to jedi's VM using the code/line below.
+ After receiving your username and password for the IDIA cloud VM you are welcome to change you password by ssh'ing to jedi's VM using the code/line below.
  ```
  ssh -XY username@jedi.idia.ac.za
  ```
- Upon successful login you may change your password to the one that you are more comfortable.
-This you can do by
+ Upon successful login you may change your password to the one that you are more comfortable with.
+This you can do by typing
  ```
  passwd
  ```